 Compared to similar work in rodents, a comparative advantage of fMRI is the ability to observe the entire brain.
-To complement the results from the a priori ROIs, we conducted an exploratory whole brain searchlight for emotional memory reinstatement (Fig. 2c).
-In healthy adults, this analysis revealed that some additional brain regions exhibited reinstatement of fear memories and other regions exhibited reinstatement of extinction memories (See Table S1 for full list of cluster locations).
-In addition to the dACC, we found that fear memories were reinstated in the anterior insula, a region consistently implicated in human fear memory 28.
+To complement the results from the a priori ROIs, we conducted an exploratory whole-brain searchlight for emotional memory reinstatement (Figure 2C).
+In healthy adults, this analysis revealed additional brain regions which exhibit reinstatement of fear or extinction memories (See Table S1 for full list of cluster locations).
+In addition to the dACC, fear memories were reinstated in the anterior insula, a region consistently implicated in human fear memory 28.
 For the reinstatement of extinction memories, the largest cluster was found in vmPFC.
 Other cortical regions including the medial frontal gyrus and precuneus exhibited reinstatement for both fear and extinction memories.
-Individuals with PTSS were like healthy adults with reinstatement of fear memories in large clusters corresponding to the dACC, bilateral insula, and other cortical regions.
+Individuals with PTSS were like healthy adults – with reinstatement of fear memories in large clusters corresponding to the dACC, bilateral insula, and other cortical regions.
 For extinction memories, we observed significant clusters in the cuneus, as well as in bilateral insula.
-We include additional post-hoc ROI analyses of emotional memory in the anterior insula and precuneus in the Supplementary Results.
+See Figure S3 for post-hoc ROI analyses of emotional memory in the anterior insula and precuneus.

 Emotional memory reinstatement in the medial temporal lobe

-Previous work has shown that the amygdala and hippocampus are core components of the neurocircuitry involved in the acquisition and retrieval of both fear and extinction memories.
+The amygdala and hippocampus are core components of the neurocircuitry involved in the acquisition and retrieval of both fear and extinction memories.
 The hippocampus in particular exerts contextual control over memory retrieval 17.
 Emerging neurobiological models in rodents indicate that different subfields along the long-axis of the hippocampus serve discrete functions in the course of conditioning and extinction 27,46–50.
 Human neuroimaging also shows functional specializations for these subfields in memory and affective processes 48,51,52.
 Using subject-specific anatomical segmentations, we probed emotional memory reinstatement along the long-axis of the hippocampus in three bi-lateral subfields: head (anterior; aHC), body, and tail (posterior; pHC).
 The amygdala was similarly segmented into two bilateral ROIs known to have functional specialization in conditioning and extinction processes: the basolateral amygdala (BLA) and the central nucleus of the amygdala (CeM) 53.

 Hippocampus.
-No preferential reinstatement was observed for CS+ items from any encoding context in any hippocampal subfield in either healthy adults or those with PTSS (all PFDR ≥ 0.45).
-However, a linear-mixed effects model revealed a significant three-way interaction of encoding context * subfield * group (X2(4) = 12.8, P = 0.012; see Online Methods for full model specification).
-The significance of this term suggests that subfields of the hippocampus may be sensitive to encoding context in general, but not CS type.
+No preferential reinstatement was observed for CS+ items from any encoding context in any hippocampal subfield in either healthy adults or individuals with PTSS (all PFDR ≥ 0.45).
+However, a linear-mixed effects model revealed a significant three-way interaction: encoding context * subfield * group (X2(4) = 12.8, P = 0.012).
+The significance of this term suggests subfields of the hippocampus may be sensitive to encoding context in general, but not CS type.
 As such, we probed reinstatement by encoding context, collapsing across CS+/-.
 In both groups, the pHC reinstated CS items from the fear conditioning context.
-In healthy adults, reinstatement of fear memories was stronger than the reinstatement of extinction memories (4.36e-2, [1.40e-2, 7.32e-2], PFDR = 0.019), whereas in adults with PTSS, it was stronger than both extinction memories (4.33e-2, [1.36e-2, 7.29e-2], PFDR = 0.019) and pre-conditioning memories (4.41e-2, [1.45e-2, 7.37e-2], PFDR = 0.019).
+In healthy adults, reinstatement of fear memories was stronger than reinstatement of extinction memories (4.36e-2, [1.40e-2, 7.32e-2], PFDR = 0.019), whereas in adults with PTSS, it was stronger than both extinction memories (4.33e-2, [1.36e-2, 7.29e-2], PFDR = 0.019) and pre-conditioning memories (4.41e-2, [1.45e-2, 7.37e-2], PFDR = 0.019).
 The body of the hippocampus did not show reinstatement specific to any encoding context (all phase comparisons PFDR ≥ 0.11).
-In contrast to the pHC, the aHC portion preferentially reinstated CS items from extinction more than items from conditioning (0.065, [0.035, 0.094], PFDR = 3.36e-4), although this was only observed in healthy adults.
+In contrast to the pHC, the aHC preferentially reinstated CS items from extinction more than items from conditioning (0.065, [0.035, 0.094], PFDR = 3.36e-4), although this was only observed in healthy adults.
 These results suggest a gradient of functional specialization along the long axis of the hippocampus.